beskarbuilder/TARS-BSK/README_EN.md

 ## 🧱 Key Technical Optimizations

-> **SECTION FOR DEVELOPERS**: Deep technical details on implementation and optimization.
+> Deep technical details on implementation and optimization.

 TARS-BSK employs specific optimizations to function efficiently on a Raspberry Pi without compromising quality.